As time goes by, we’re getting busier and busier, and juggling priorities is becoming a constant battle.

 - 10.00pm—6.00am – Sleep

-By having a clear schedule, it becomes so much easier to identify where we can schedule in our important tasks, plus it also makes us aware of where we are wasting time.
+By having a clear schedule, it becomes so much easier to identify where we can schedule in our important tasks and it also makes us aware of where we are wasting time.

 - Identify what additional resources you can add.
 Sometimes it may be as simple as asking someone to give us a hand.
-Alternatively, we may be able to hire additional support for a short period of time or we could buy a tool or resource that can make it easier for us to get our tasks completed.
+Alternatively, we could hire additional support for a short period or we could buy a tool or resource that can make it easier for us to get our tasks completed.

 - Assess if anything can be delayed.
-Oftentimes, we get caught up in other people’s emergencies, which impacts what we are trying to get done.
+Often, we get caught up in other people’s emergencies, which impacts what we’re trying to get done.
 In such cases, we should ask:

 - What can be pushed back?